Michael McCulloch

-Michael McCulloch (ca 1797 - July 12, 1854) was a physician and political figure in Canada East, Province of Canada (now Quebec).
+Michael McCulloch (ca 1797 - July 12, 1854) was a medical doctor and political figure in Canada East, Province of Canada (now Quebec).
 He represented the constituency of Terrebonne in the Legislative Assembly of the Province of Canada from 1841 to 1844, as a Tory and supporter of the British-appointed Governor General, Lord Sydenham.

 The Terrebonne election in 1841 was marked by threats of violence from McCulloch's supporters.
 The reform candidate, Louis-Hippolyte LaFontaine, withdrew from the election to protect the lives of his supporters.
 McCulloch was declared the winner without votes being cast.
 The episode contributed to the formation of the alliance of reformers from Canada East and Canada West (now Ontario), led by LaFontaine and Robert Baldwin.

 Medical career

 McCulloch was born in Ireland and studied medicine in Scotland.
 He settled in Montreal in 1822 and was licensed to practise medicine in Lower Canada the following year.
 McCulloch taught obstetrics at McGill College, and was a member of the Royal College of Surgeons of England.
 He received an honorary degree from McGill in 1843.